 Over 48 million Americans have hearing loss, but most people wait 7 years before seeking treatment!
 So it’s likely that you know someone—like a parent or grandparent—who may suffer from hearing loss.
 You may even have noticed the effect hearing loss can have on the health and relationships of people you love.
-Since May is Better Hearing and Speech Month, our partners from TruHearing want to share the positive ways hearing aids can address the mental health effects of hearing loss.
+Our partners from TruHearing want to share the positive ways hearing aids can address the mental health effects of hearing loss.

 1) Hearing Aids May Lower Your Risk of Mental Decline